A Survey of Knowledge Tracing: Models, Variants, and Applications: Fundamental Knowledge Tracing Models

-The KTM model \citep{vie2019knowledge} takes advantage of factorization machines (FMs) \citep{thai2012factorization, thai2012using} to generalize previous logistic models to higher dimensions.
-FMs were originally proposed as a general predictor that works with any real valued feature vector, which can model all interactions between variables using factorized parameters \citep{5694074}.
-FMs provide a means of encoding side information about exercises or students into the model; thus, KTM is able to make use of all the information available at hand.

-Fig. \ref{fktm} presents an illustrative example of KTM, which models the knowledge mastery of the student based on a sparse set of weights for all features involved in the event.
-Let $L$ be the number of features; here, the features can be related either to students, exercises, KCs or any other side information.
-The learning interaction is encoded by a sparse vector $\bm{l}$ of length $L$, where $l_i > 0$ if feature $i$ is involved in the interaction.
-The probability $p(\theta)$ of the correct answer is determined by the following equations:

-where $\mu$ is the global bias, and the feature $i$ is modeled by a bias $w_i \in \bm{R}$ and an embedding $\bm{v}_i \in \bm{R}^d$; here, $d$ is the dimension.
+The KTM model, developed by Vie et al. \citep{vie2019knowledge}, employs factorization machines (FMs) \citep{thai2012factorization, thai2012using} to generalize logistic models to higher dimensions.
+FMs were initially introduced as a general predictor capable of working with any real-valued feature vector, enabling the model to represent all interactions between variables using factorized parameters \citep{5694074}.
+FMs provide a means of encoding side information about exercises or students into the model.
+Figure \ref{fktm} illustrates the example of KTM, which models the knowledge mastery of the student based on a sparse set of weights for all features involved in the event.
+Let $L$ be the number of features; here, the features can be related to students, exercises, KCs, or any other side information.
+The learning interaction is encoded by a sparse vector $\bm{l}$ of length $L$.
+When feature $i$ is involved in the interaction, $l_i > 0$.
+The probability $p(\theta)$ of the correct answer is determined by the following equations: where $\mu$ is the global bias, the feature $i$ is modeled by the bias $w_i \in \bm{R}$ and the embedding $\bm{v}_i \in \bm{R}^d$ ($d$ is the dimension).
 Note that only features with $l_i > 0$ will have impacts on the predictions.